li-wei-ta/Terraform/Day-1/TakeAway.md

 - "terraform apply" -> Actually apply the changes to match your desired configuration
 - "terraform destroy" -> Remove everything managed by terraform

-## Hands on
+## Hands on learning

-- How provision simple ec2 instance in main.tf
+- Provisioned a simple ec2 instance in main.tf